Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Introduction

 \section{Introduction}

-Topological materials such as topological insulators, Dirac semimetals, and Weyl semimetals have gained much interest for their litany of novel electron transport behaviors and potential utility in nanoelectronic devices~\cite{armitage_weyl_2018,burkov2018weyl}.
-Weyl semimetals in particular must break either spatial inversion or time-reversal symmetry (TRS).
-In a magnetic Weyl semimetal (MWSM), a Dirac cone is split into two Weyl cones with opposite chiralities when TRS is broken.
-This opens up an additional chirality degree of freedom which can significantly influence the electronic transport~\cite{hu2019transport,nagaosa2020transport}.
+Topological materials such as topological insulators, Dirac semimetals, and Weyl semimetals have gained much interest for their litany of novel electron transport behaviors and potential utility in nanoelectronic devices~\cite{armitage_weyl_2018,burkov2018weyl, ilan_pseudo-electromagnetic_2020}.
+Weyl semimetals in particular must break either inversion or time-reversal symmetry (TRS).
+In a magnetic Weyl semimetal (MWSM), a Dirac cone is split into two Weyl cones with opposite chiralities when TRS is broken, giving rise to effects such as the chiral anomaly or negative longitudinal magnetoresistance (MR)~\cite{hu2019transport,nagaosa2020transport}.

-In intrinsically magnetic Weyl semimetals, the helicity of Weyl fermions can be controlled by changing the magnetization of the material, giving rise to large longitudinal magnetoresistances (MRs) via the helicity mismatch of carriers in differently-magnetized portions of a sample.
-Previous works~\cite{deSousa2021,kobayashi2018helicity} have looked at this MR associated with transport across MWSM domain walls (DWs) and a magnetic tunnel junction (MTJ) constructed from MWSMs, both of which conclude that on/off ratios could be improved significantly ($10^5\% \text{ vs } 10^2 \%$) over the MRs utilized in traditional CoFeB/MgO MTJs.
+In intrinsically magnetic Weyl semimetals, the helicity of Weyl fermions can be controlled by changing the magnetization of the material, giving rise to large longitudinal MR via the helicity mismatch of carriers in differently-magnetized portions of a sample.
+Previous works~\cite{deSousa2021,kobayashi_helicity-protected_2018} have looked at this MR associated with transport across MWSM domain walls (DWs) and a magnetic tunnel junction (MTJ) constructed from MWSMs, both of which conclude that on/off ratios could be improved significantly ($10^4\% \text{ vs } 10^2 \%$) over the MRs utilized in traditional CoFeB/MgO MTJs.
 This giant Weyl MR arising from spatially-varying magnetic textures is expected to be resilient to disorder and large when compared to the DW resistances attributed to anisotropic MR or spin-mistracking in a nontopological DW~\cite{kent_DWR_2001,roxy_DWM_TR_2020}.
-Experimentally, an anomalous longitudinal MR of $\approx7\%$ was observed by nucleating DWs in a sample of Weyl ferromagnet Co\textsubscript{3}Sn\textsubscript{2}S\textsubscript{2}~\cite{shiogai_co3sn2s2}.
-Other works~\cite{araki_localized_2018, grushin_inhomogeneous_weyl_2016, kurebayashi_theory_2019} conclude that the chirality-magnetization locking will cause carriers to localize at discontinuities in the magnetization profile, which along with the recently observed topological hall torque~\cite{yamanouchi_srruo3_THT_2022, wang_co3sn2s2_THT_2022}, opens up novel and orders-of-magnitude more efficient means for electronic control of magnetic information in MWSMs.
+Such a material platform has been long-sought after in neuromorphic computing or analog memory architectures~\cite{chen_multiply_2021,li_memristor_review_2018, wan_compute_memory_2022, wang_multistate_memristors_2022, zarcone_analog_2020}, but the fast write times and energy efficiency of existing spintronic memories have been offset by inefficient readout owing to low MRs in MTJs, often necessitating peripheral CMOS circuitry~\cite{jung_crossbar_2022, brigner_purelyspintronic_2022}.